 “As a home caregiver, it is important to acknowledge this grief.
 The job can be stressful and unacknowledged grief and loss can build up to add to caregiver burnout.
 There is a term, “bereavement overload” which refers to the effect of multiple losses, often with little time in between for a grieving process.
 In one study done of professional caregivers in a long-term care program (Journal of Pain and Symptom Management, September 2005), 72% of the caregivers were experiencing grief symptoms; those experiencing multiple symptoms had generally experienced more patient deaths and were closer to the patient or had worked with him/her longer.”

 Family Resource Home Care was created to serve the needs of our clients.
 But caring for our caregivers has also become an important component of what we do.
 We recognize that even when the caregiver is a professional, the death of a beloved client can bring with it sadness and grief; and when that happens, the caregiver will need an outlet.
-At Family Resource Home Care, our staffing supervisors are always available to caregivers to listen, to talk about their feelings, and help them process the loss.
+At Family Resource Home Care, our caregiver managers are always available to caregivers to listen, to talk about their feelings, and help them process the loss.